 Collisions with large mammals like deer, elk or wild boar are a perennial threat to road safety.
 In the United States alone, deer-vehicle collisions cause up to 200 deaths per year.
-In total, there were over 1.9 million animal collision insurance claims in the U.S. between July 1, 2019 and June 30, 2020, causing an estimated $1.1 billion in economic damage.
+In total, there are an estimated 2.1 million animal collision insurance claims in the U.S. per year and an estimated $8 billion in damage claims.

-GenusWave’s Targeted Acoustic Startle Technology (TAST) is a breakthrough approach for separating and safeguarding both animals and humans.
-TAST emits brief, low noise doses in a frequency band that engages the animal’s startle reflex, causing the animal to remove itself from the area of harm.
+GenusWave’s Targeted Acoustic Startle Technology (TAST) offers a breakthrough approach to minimizing animal – driver road accidents.
+Using a combination or LIDAR, motion detectors, and infrared sensors, GenusWave technology effectively identifies the presence of animals near roads and emits noise doses in a frequency band that alert the animal’s startle reflex, causing the animal to remove itself from the area of harm.

-Target specificity allows TAST to utilize a a frequency band for which the target species has the most sensitive hearing.
-It’s proven both safe and effective in peer reviewed scientific literature.
+Proven both safe and effective in peer reviewed scientific literature, TAST provides an innovative way to reduce the tragic cost in human life and unnecessary animal deaths.
 At GenusWave, we believe that it’s possible to eliminate nearly all driver animal collisions and fatalities.

 TAST is the next step towards safer, fully autonomous driving.